Purdue University Department of Computer Science: History

 Student enrollment increased dramatically entering the 1980s from 350 students in fall 1980 to 550 the next year.
 The university's administration opposed limiting incoming computer science freshmen but lacked the computing resources to support the courses.
 Denning resigned in 1983 with John Rice taking over as acting head and eventually taking up the full role a year and a half later.
 In 1984, the Memorial Gym was selected to be remodeled and house the department tripling space and increasing the capacity of undergraduate and graduate majors.
-Following the student enrollment crisis, a five year plan was developed in 1986 to increase the quality of the department which included new faculty appointments, smaller class sizes, and tripling research funding.
+Following the student enrollment crisis, a five-year plan was developed in 1986 to increase the quality of the department which included new faculty appointments, smaller class sizes, and tripling research funding.
 That same year, incoming registrations relented—dropping below 200 new students—signalling the end of the undergraduate influx.
 The growing pains from the 1980s caused the department's national ranking to fall from the top ten to the high teens.

 By the mid-1990s, another computer science enrollment wave swept American universities.
 Conflict over space and resources between Rice and Harry Morrison, the Dean of the College of Science, led to Rice resigning as head in late July 1995.
 Wayne Dyksen became acting head in May 1996, replaced by Ahmed Sameh in January 1997.

 To handle large enrollment increases and to centralize teaching, research, and offices originally spread across five buildings, a new building for the discipline was proposed.
 A facility costing $20 million was proposed with the state pledging $13 million with $7 million to be contributed by private donors.
 Richard and Patricia Lawson gave $4.7 million, the largest donation, to the project thereby resulting in the building being named after them.
 In 2002, Susanne Hambrusch succeeded Sameh as head of the department.
 Aditya Mathur took over from Hambrusch as department head in 2007 but later resigned from the leadership role in 2010 citing a lack of a computer science major in the College of Engineering.
 Sunil Prabhakar was appointed interim head and later became the department head in 2012.
 In 2019, Dongyan Xu filled the department head role.
-The current head of the computer science department is Sunil Prabhakar.
+The head of the computer science department from 2020 to 2023 was again Sunil Prabhakar.
+In 2023, Chris Clifton became interim department head before being succeeded by Petros Drineas in 2024.